(Photo Credit: Bococaland.com)

 I believe there’s always some kind of way, somehow, to make things happen if you really want them.
 Maybe that’s true.
 Maybe that’s a foolish belief.
 But the truth is, I didn’t know how much I really wanted school, anyway.

-As has probably been made pretty clear in this blog, I’m not a huge fan of Los Angeles…
+Now, as you know, I’m not a huge fan of Los Angeles…

 This is where we’ll pick up next time.